CharlesBrun/memoteca/README.md

 Navigate to `cd/backend` and run `npm install`, after navigate to `cd ..` and run `npm install`.

+## Start API

+Run `cd/backend` and run npm start to start the api

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `cd/backend` and run npm start to start the api